ankane/strong_migrations/README.md

 end
 ```

-### Renaming or changing the type of a column

-If you really have to:

-1. Create a new column
-2. Write to both columns
-3. Backfill data from the old column to the new column
-4. Move reads from the old column to the new column
-5. Stop writing to the old column
-6. Drop the old column

-One exception is changing a `varchar` column to `text`, which is safe in Postgres 9.1+.

-### Renaming a table

-If you really have to:

-1. Create a new table
-2. Write to both tables
-3. Backfill data from the old table to new table
-4. Move reads from the old table to the new table
-5. Stop writing to the old table
-6. Drop the old table

 ### Removing a column

 ActiveRecord caches database columns at runtime, so if you drop a column, it can cause exceptions until your app reboots.
 To prevent this: